 - At New Years: What is a resolution you have for next year?
 A highlight of the year that is coming to a close?
 A personal or professional hope for the upcoming year?

-- At Halloween: What is a costume you remember dressing up in as a kid?
+- At Halloween: What is your favorite candy?
+What is a costume you remember dressing up in as a kid?

 - At Thanksgiving: What is something that you are grateful for?
 What is one food that you like to eat at Thanksgiving?